 - Retail will re-emerge in hybrid form.
 Companies with inferior ecommerce were toast in 2020.
 But they still retain valuable brand names and real estate.
 Look for the rise of hybrid retailers that are agnostic about where and how you shop, where and how you buy, and where and how you return things.
 Indochino’s showroom model may be a model for the future.

 - Supply chain rebalancing will buoy American manufacturers.
 Supply chains developed over the last 30 years on the assumption that products could be sourced anywhere and shipped anywhere.
 That was a problem in 2020, and companies began to rebalance their supply chains to be more local.
-The supply chain of 2021 needs be be more resilient, flexible and local — which is good news for American manufacturers.
+The supply chain of 2021 needs to be more resilient, flexible, and local — which is good news for American manufacturers.

 - Look for a travel resurgence.
 Vaccinated people are already starting to get back on airplanes and travel for leisure.
 Tourism will have a record summer in 2021.
 (Business travel will rebound as well, but not to previous levels — the virtual meeting is here to stay.)